-In 2018, more than 70 million people have been forced to flee their homes and become refugees due to geopolitical crises.
+In 2023, more than 110 million people have been forced to flee their homes and become refugees due to geopolitical crises (UNHCR data May 2023).
 In addition, the UN forecasts that 280 million people will become refugees by 2050 due to our climate crisis.

 People living in refugee camps stay there for 17 years on average, but only 1% to 3% have access to higher education.

 We created CHAMS, a startup NGO, to bring tech education and employment to refugee host zones.

 You can help us to build a better world!

 Shape a world where local communities and refugees work together to create sustainable economic growth in host countries

 > OUR MISSION:

 Create highly employable tech talent and inspired entrepreneurs in refugee areas through innovative tech education